cp-algorithms/cp-algorithms/src/geometry/lattice-points.md

----
-title: lattice points inside non-lattice polygon
-hide:
-  - navigation
----

-# lattice points inside non-lattice polygon
+# Lattice points inside non-lattice polygon

 For lattice polygons there is Pick's formula to enumerate the lattice points inside the polygon.
 What about polygons with arbitrary vertices?